-To request an application form or for more information, please e-mail the assistant vice president for enrollment and rabbinic formation, Rabbi Amber Powers, or call 215.576.0800, ext 123.
+To request an application form or for more information, please contact Rabbi David Dunn Bauer, Acting Director of Recruitment, Admissions and Student Life, at firstname.lastname@example.org or 215.576.0800, ext 123.
 If you are considering applying, please contact us to make arrangements to visit the College.

 Each applicant must complete a formal application and submit the following:

-No one enters rabbinical school planning to move to a different institution mid-way through the program.
-However, some rabbinical students find themselves in a program that is not an ideal fit for their individual needs and/or professional vision, and consider a transfer.
+Occasionally rabbinical students find themselves in a program that is not the best fit for their individual needs and/or professional vision, at which time it is completely reasonable to consider a transfer.
 RRC welcomes applications for admission from students at other rabbinical schools.
 Transfer applicants follow the regular RRC admissions process.
 Those who are admitted and enroll at RRC may petition for credit for the coursework they have already completed.
-If you are thinking about applying to RRC as a transfer student or if you have any questions about the process, please contact Rabbi Amber Powers at 215.576.0800 ext 123.
+If you are thinking about applying to RRC as a transfer student or if you have any questions about the process, please contact Rabbi David Dunn Bauer, Acting Director of Recruitment, Admissions and Student Life, at email@example.com or 215.576.0800 ext 123.

-Students admitted to the college must demonstrate a proficiency equivalent to two years of college-level Hebrew study, as determined by a Hebrew placement exam administered in conjunction with the admissions interview.
+Students admitted to the college must demonstrate a proficiency equivalent to one year of college-level Hebrew study, as determined by a Hebrew placement exam administered in conjunction with the admissions interview.
 Read more about meeting the Hebrew requirement.

-If your written materials indicate you are a strong prospect, the assistant vice president for enrollment and rabbinic formation will contact you to schedule an interview with the Admissions Committee.
-Upon advance request, home hospitality with an RRC student will be provided for out-of-town applicants.
+If your written materials indicate you are a strong prospect, the Office of Recruitment and Admissions will contact you to schedule an interview with the Admissions Committee.
+With advance notice, we are happy to arrange home hospitality with a current RRC student for out-of-town applicants.
 Admissions interviews generally are scheduled from November through April at the College.
-Placement examinations in Hebrew language and Jewish traditions are administered in conjunction with the interview.
+Placement examinations in Hebrew language and Jewish traditions are essential parts of the application process and are scheduled in conjunction with your interview.
 Interviews are also conducted via videoconference in Jerusalem for those candidates applying from Israel.

-Applications are considered on a rolling basis throughout the academic year as long as there is space remaining in the incoming class.
-For more information, contact the assistant vice president for enrollment and rabbinic formation, Rabbi Amber Powers, at 215.576.0800, ext 123.
+Applications are considered on a rolling basis throughout the academic year.
+For more information, please contact Rabbi David Dunn Bauer, Acting Director of Recruitment, Admissions and Student Life, at firstname.lastname@example.org or 215.576.0800, ext 123.

-You must signify your intention to enroll by replying in writing within three weeks to the assistant vice president for enrollment and rabbinic formation and enclosing a deposit of $500.
-This will hold the applicant's place in the entering class.
+You must signify your intention to enroll by replying in writing within three weeks to the Acting Director for Recruitment, Admissions, and Student Life and enclosing a deposit of $500.
+This will hold your place in the entering class.
 (Applicants who pay the deposit may receive a full refund up to May 15, a 50 percent refund up to May 31, and no refund thereafter.)

 When the deposit is received, the student will receive an acceptance packet that includes a financial aid application form.
 This form must be completed and submitted to the Financial Aid Office by April 15.
-Financial aid decisions will be announced by May 15.
+(In case of a late admission, the deadline will be extended.)
+Financial aid decisions for aid applications received by April 15 will be announced by May 15.